elcicd/el-CICD-docs/tutorial.md

 * [test-cicd-R](https://github.com/hippyod/test-cicd-R)
 * [test-cicd-stationdemo](https://github.com/hippyod/test-cicd-stationdemo)

-The odd spelling of the Git repositories was purposefully used for testing purposes
+The odd spelling of the Git repositories was purposefully used for testing purposes.

 Clone the following repositories to your local machine: